AdobeDocs/audience-manager.pt-BR/help/using/features/destinations/cookie-destination-options.md

 ---
-description: No Construtor de destinos, a seção Configuração contém os campos Domínio do cookie e Dados do Publish para.
+description: No Construtor de destinos, a seção Configuração contém o Domínio do cookie e os campos Publicar dados em.
 Isso permite criar regras para determinar se um destino define um cookie ou retorna um cookie.
-Domínio de cookie e dados do Publish Para trabalhar independentemente uns dos outros e são opcionais.
+Domínio de cookie e Dados de publicação Para funcionar independentemente um do outro e são opcionais.
 Você pode criar um destino de cookie sem usar qualquer um deles.
 seo-description: In Destination Builder, the Configuration section contains the Cookie Domain and Publish Data To fields.
 These let you create rules to determine if a destination sets a cookie or returns a cookie.
 Cookie Domain and Publish Data To work independently of each other and are optional.
 You can create a cookie destination without using either of them.
 seo-title: Optional Settings for Cookie Destinations
 solution: Audience Manager